sourceduty/Aripiprazole_STPD/README.md

 > Alex: "*Computational reactors could help to cure mental disorders.*"

-> "*I'm estimating that building Computational Reactors would cost roughly $250 to $300 million USD, to help cure all or most of the known disorders.*"
+> "*I'm estimating that building computational reactors for mental health would cost roughly $250 to $300 million USD, to help cure all or most of the known disorders.*"

 #